Tejaswinikurade7620/Excel-Project-Report/README.md

 - Relation between age and gender based on number of orders.
 - Which Channel is contributing maximum to the sales?
 - Highest selling category?
+-
+##  Process
+Verify data for any missing values and anomalies, and sort out the same.
+Made sure data is consistent and clean with respect to data type, data format and values used.
+Created pivot tables according to the questions asked.
+Merge all pivot tables into one dashboard and apply slicer to make <a"https://github.com/Tejaswinikurade7620/Excel-Project-Report/blob/main/vrinda%20ss.png">Dashboard interactive</a> and dynamic.